Learning to be a resilient leader: 8 resilient steps you can take today

 Being adaptable is about tackling our problems directly.

-We must be confident in our approach.
+We must be confident in our approach especially when employing workplace wellbeing programs.

 First, identify your problems, challenges, and opportunities.
 And control how the change affects your life.